Skip to Calculator

 What happens: You calculate exactly how much you need and buy exactly that amount.
 During cutting, a miscut or miscalculation leaves you 8 inches short on a critical piece.

-**The fix:** Always buy extra.
-For most projects, ¼ to ½ yard over your calculated total is enough.
+The fix: Always buy extra.
+For most projects, a quarter to a half yard over your calculated total is enough.
 For expensive or hard-to-source fabric, buy a full extra yard.
 The cost of a backup quarter-yard is always less than the cost of running out.

 Specific buffers by project type:

-- **Patterned curtains:** Add ½–1 yard on top of the pattern repeat allowance
+• Patterned curtains: Add ½ to 1 yard on top of the pattern repeat allowance

 Leftover fabric is rarely wasted.
 It makes patches, pillows, binding, or test blocks.
 Scraps get used.
 A few extra yards of the fabric you love is always better than a finished project that's 6 inches too short.